StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 The Kubernetes integration collects topology data for nodes, pods, containers and services in a Kubernetes cluster as well as metrics and events.

 - StackState Agent V2 is deployed **on each node** in the Kubernetes cluster:
-    - Topology data and tags are retrieved for all pods, containers and services on the host.
-    - Metrics data is retrieved from `kubelet` running on the node.

 - StackState Cluster Agent is deployed **on one node** in the Kubernetes cluster:
-    - Metrics data is retrieved from `kube-state-metrics`.
-    - Events are retrieved from the Kubernetes API.
-    - Cluster wide information is retrieved from the Kubernetes API.
-- Each StackState Agent pushes retrieved data to StackState via the StackState Agent StackPack.
-- The StackState Cluster Agent pushes retrieved data to StackState via the Kubernetes StackPack.

 - In StackState:
     - [Topology data](#topology) is translated into components and relations.
     - [Tags](#tags) defined in Kubernetes are added to components and relations in StackState.
-    - [Metrics data](#metrics) retrieved by the StackState Agents and the StackState Cluster Agent is mapped to associated components and relations in StackState.
+    - Relevant [metrics data](#metrics) is mapped to associated components and relations in StackState.
+All metrics data is stored and is accessible in StackState.
     - [Events](#events) are available in the StackState Events Perspective and listed in the details pane of the StackState UI.

 ## Setup